betulyildirimx/data-science-projects/Telecom Project/README.md

-Purpose: Forecasting churn of customers
+# Project description
+Build a model to forecast churn of customers based on contract information, the client's personal data, etc.

 # Data Description